Glass-Series/Always-More-Items/README.md

 - A ton of render helpers that make creating and editing GUIS *far* less painful.
 - An item blacklist API, which can be updated during runtime for progression-locked items, if wanted.

+Drawbacks compared to HMI-fabric:
+- You need StationAPI regardless of if you want it or not.
+(Will be worked on, but you will lose everything aside from recipe-related features)

 Features over every other inventory editor:
 - Multiplayer NBT and metadata giving.
 (Requires AMI on server)
 - Multiplayer healing.
 (Requires AMI on server)
 - Multiplayer day/night.
 - Recipe viewing.

+TODO:
+- Add tabs (see creative tabs)
+- Fix up hiding items
+- Sync recipe registry server > client
+- Get config fully set up and working.

 ## Setup (dev)